DENTAL OPERATING Microscope

 - At Madison Endodontic Associates, S.C., we use our endodontic operating microscopes from start to finish during all of our endodontic procedures.

-- Carl Zeiss and Global Microscopes, that provide unparalleled magnification and illumination for our surgical procedures.
+- We utilize Carl Zeiss and Global Dental Operating Microscopes which provide unparalleled magnification and illumination for our surgical procedures.
 This allows us to see cracks, fractures as well as tiny areas within the canals and roots of your teeth.

 3D-CBCT (Cone beam computerized tomography)